AWHERO is a new-generation, short-range, rotary-wing unmanned aerial vehicle (RUAV) developed by Leonardo for both military and civilian applications.

 Payloads and communications

-The nose payload bay houses a 10in electro-optical and infrared (EO / IR) turret to identify, locate and track land and sea-based objects and to capture high-definition imagery and video.
+The nose payload bay houses a 10in electro-optical and infrared (EO / IR) turret to identify, locate and track land and sea-based objects as well as capture high-definition imagery and video.

 Ground control station

-The AWHERO aerial system’s command and control station comprises a portable rugged laptop and a common interface that allows the operator to control multiple air vehicles.
+The AWHERO aerial system’s command and control station comprises a portable rugged laptop and common interface, which allows the operator to control multiple air vehicles.

-The operator sends command and control functions to the air vehicle through a secure encrypted transmission (AES-256) data link over 100nm.
+The operator sends command and control functions to the air vehicle through a secure encrypted transmission (AES-256) data link over 100nmi.

 Engine and performance of AWHERO UAS

 Powered by a heavy fuel engine burning JP-5, JP-8, Jet A-1 fuels, the AWHERO unmanned helicopter can fly at a maximum cruise speed of 90k.
 The UAS can reach altitudes of 10,000ft and endure for up to six hours with a payload weight of 35kg.